Hassad Food: Hassad Australia

 Established in November 2009, the company's Oceania-based subsidiary Hassad Australia represents its first significant overseas investment.
+Lindsay Falvey is the Foundation Director.
 In October 2013, Hassad Australia's annual production output was estimated to be 100,000 sheep and 150,000 tonnes of grain.

 As of June 2014, Hassad Australia owns thirteen farms measuring 750,000 ha. in Australia for the purposes of sheep and wheat production.
 The company's total investment in Australia's agriculture industry was valued at a reported $500 million as of 2015.
 Criticism has been leveled at the company's land grabbing activities within Australia.

 Up to 2017, Hassad Food had invested more than $500 million to buy prime agricultural land in Australia, to own 3,000 square kilometres, with five properties in New South Wales, one in Victoria, one in Queensland, three in South Australia and three in Western Australia.
-The company is proposing to invest another $500 million in Australia.
+The company was proposing to invest another $500 million in Australia.
 Senator Bernardi has said, "We can have a debate and a discussion about the wisdom of foreign ownership of some of our strategic assets, but I do not know how anyone can justify a government that is recognised by its peers and our allies as the funder of terrorism owning such resources in our own country".

+A history of the whole Hassad Australia venture was released in 2019 by Lindsay Falvey.